dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 excerpt: The answer will depend primarily on how quickly the technology team contained the infection, how much effort it will be to eradicate the malware and restore the systems and data, and whether backups are immutable.
-  Interestingly, it takes the same amount of time if you pay the ransom or not!
+  Many victims still pay the ransom even when they have the means to restore everything from backups on their own.
+Why?
 coverImage: /assets/blog/img/ransomware.jpg
 date: "2021-07-10"
 published: true